Multi-Task Instruction Tuning via Data Scheduling for Low-Resource Arabic SpeechLLMs: Datasets

-\paragraph{Audio Synthesis via Neural Voice Cloning.} To reconstruct the speech modality, we utilize \textbf{XTTS-v2} \cite{casanova2024xtts}, a state-of-the-art multi-speaker latent diffusion model for speech synthesis.
-To mitigate the risk of the model overfitting to static synthetic acoustic profiles, we leverage the zero-shot \textbf{voice-cloning} capabilities of the model.
-We utilize a curated bank of reference speaker embeddings derived from \textbf{47 distinct speakers} representing \textbf{10 Arab countries}.
-This geographic breadth ensures that the generated speech encapsulates a wide spectrum of regional prosody, pitch variations, and glottal characteristics inherent to the Arab world.

-For each reference speaker, we maintain at least 10 high-quality voice clips; during the generation of the \textit{AraMega-SSum} corpus, a reference clip is randomly sampled to ensure high intra-speaker acoustic variability.
-This approach provides the requisite ``acoustic diversity'' for the LLM to generalize across heterogeneous recording setups.
-For quality control, we exploit a pre-trained Arabic-centric state-of-the-art \textit{Fanar-STT-v1}\footnote{\url{https://api.fanar.qa/docs}} model \cite{team2025fanar} to select the generated audio for each utterance.
-We only took one audio candidates for (transcription, summary) pair where the ASR output exhibited a Word Error Rate (WER) $< 15\%$.

-The resulting dataset, \textbf{AraMega-SSum}, comprises $\approx$\textbf{50,000} validated pairs, providing a robust foundation for training the model's semantic compression capabilities.
+\textbf{Audio Synthesis via Neural Voice Cloning.} To reconstruct the speech modality, we use \textbf{XTTS-v2} \cite{casanova2024xtts}, a state-of-the-art multi-speaker latent diffusion model for speech synthesis.
+To reduce the risk of overfitting to static synthetic acoustic profiles, we leverage the model's zero-shot \textbf{voice cloning} capability.
+We use reference speaker audio from \textit{MenaSpeechBank}~\cite{ali2026menaspeechbankreferencevoicebank} and extract speaker embeddings from \textbf{47 distinct speakers} representing \textbf{10 Arab countries}.
+This geographic breadth of the speakers audios helps ensure that the generated speech captures a wide range of regional prosody, pitch variation, and glottal characteristics across the Arab world.
+For each reference speaker, we maintain at least 10 high-quality voice clips, and randomly sample one reference clip to increase intra-speaker acoustic variability.
+This approach provides the necessary acoustic diversity for the LLM to generalize across heterogeneous recording conditions.
+The resulting dataset, \textbf{AraMega-SSum}, contains $\approx$\textbf{50K} pairs and provides a strong foundation for learning semantic representation.

+\textbf{Audio Quality.} We validated the generated speech using both human assessment and standard automatic quality metrics.
+Three paid annotators rated 100 randomly sampled test-set clips for \textit{naturalness}, \textit{audio quality}, and \textit{intelligibility}~\cite{10.5555/3692070.3692979,du2025cosyvoice}.
+The clips achieved average scores of 3.98, 4.37, and 3.69 out of 5, respectively, with substantial-to-near-perfect annotator agreement (78.9 to 95.0) measured by Gwet's AC1~\cite{gwet2008computing} (Appendix Table \ref{tab:human-speech-quality}).
+Complementary metrics show that the generated speech is generally intelligible and preserves speaker characteristics: Fanar Aura ASR obtains a WER of $15.5$, NISQA gives an overall score of $3.95$ out of 5 and speaker cosine similarity with the reference speakers is $0.66$.